 Non-executive directors are remunerated at a fixed fee for time, meetings attended and their responsibilities to various committees.
 Remuneration for non-executive directors is not linked to the performance of the Group.
-Non-executive directors may be issued options, to minimize the cash outgoings of the Group and to better align the interests of the company and it's stakeholders.
+Non-executive directors may be issued options, to minimize the cash outgoings of the Group and to better align the interests of the company and its stakeholders.
 The grant of any options will be subject to prior shareholder approval.

 Pay and rewards for executive directors and senior executives consists of a base salary and performance incentives.
 Long term performance incentives may include options granted at the discretion of the Board and subject to obtaining the relevant approvals.
 Executives are offered a competitive level of base pay at market rates and are reviewed annually to ensure market competitiveness.
 Recommendation 8.4: Companies should provide the information indicated in the Guide to reporting on Principle 8.
 Disclosure:

-Details of remuneration, including the Group's policy on remuneration, are contained in the "Remuneration Report" which forms of part of the Directors' Report.
+Details of remuneration, including the Group's policy on remuneration, are contained in the "Remuneration Report" which forms part of the Directors' Report.

-During the Reporting Period, the Board has meet three times to discuss and approve the appointment of Mr Daniel O'Connor, Mr Warren Staude and Mr Mark Collins.
+During the Reporting Period, the Board has met once to discuss and approve the appointment of Mr Chan Heng Fai as the Non-Executive Director.